 As discussed earlier, basil loves plenty of water.
 In fact, daily watering is usually necessary.
 If you fail to water for just a little too long you’ll quickly see the leaves start to droop.
 If this happens, don’t wait too long.
 The plant can bounce back, but only so many times.

 If you’ve potted your basil in a planter with drainage as described above, you shouldn’t have too many problems keeping it well-watered and happy.

 - It’s time to water your basil plant when the soil feels dry.

-- Because basil prefers to be watered from the bottom, you can place the plastic pot on a dish with some water and allow the soil to soak through the drainage holes (as pictured to the side).
+- Because basil likes to be watered from the bottom, you can place the plastic pot on a dish with some water and allow the soil to soak through the drainage holes.

-Many basil lovers also recommend spraying your basil plant daily to supply it with some extra humidity, which is a great method but not always a must if the humidity in your home is at a normal level.
+Did you know?
+Many basil lovers also recommend spraying your basil plant daily to supply it with some extra humidity, but unfortunately this doesn’t really help much in terms of getting the humidity up.

 Are basil plants toxic to cats and dogs?